SupermanScott/aerdrie/README.md

-# aerdrie
+# Aerdrie

-A Clojure library designed to ... well, that part is up to you.
+Aerdrie is a work in progress of a multi master database designed with CRDTs.
+It is far from complete and really doesn't do anything.

 ## Usage

-FIXME
+lein test

 ## License

-Copyright © 2012 FIXME
+Copyright © 2013 Scott Reynolds

 Distributed under the Eclipse Public License, the same as Clojure.